-- A review of key points from the first half of the semester related to SW & LW electromagnetic radiation can be found in the "Class Concepts Self Test" on p 52 in Class Notes.
-The answers are Q1-B, Q2-No, Q-3Yes, Q4-No, Q5-circle the arrows involved in part 4 of the diagram only, Q6-all the things we talked about in class in Topic #10 (see pp 123-124) ] - The Global Energy Balance -- focus on pp 49 -53 and 122-126 in Class Notes and -- especially -- the very important lecture on Topic #10. - Chapter 2 in SGC-I on Topic #11 Systems & Feedbacks -- focus on the first part of the chapter and the items emphasized in Self-Test & RQ-5. - Chapter 4 in SGC-I go into a bit more detail than was covered in the presentations on Topic #12 How Climate Works but the items in the Top Ten below will help you focus on the main points.
+- The Global Energy Balance -- focus on pp 53 -56 and 122-124 n Class Notes (just the top of p 124 -- we didn't cover the rest) and -- especially -- the very important class presentations on Topic #10, Parts I and II. - Chapter 2 in SGC-E-Text on Topic #11 Systems & Feedbacks -- focus on the first part of the chapter and the items emphasized in Self-Test & RQ-5. - Chapter 3 in SGC-E-Text section on Climate Feedbacks (pp 53-55) - Chapter 4 in SGC-E-Text goes into a bit more detail than was covered in the presentations on Topic #12 How Climate Works but the items in the Top Ten below will help you focus on the main points.
 Be sure you understand Figs 4-1, 4-2, 4-3, & have a good grasp of Earth-Sun Relationships and the seasonal climate differences, as in Fig 4-15 and 4-16.
 Also note that you've seen a version of Fig 4-23 in a previous lectures (tied in with thermodynamics) but here it is again, now being tied into global climate patterns.
-In addition, the figures discussed in class related to the Radiation Balance & the General Circulation of the Atmosphere that are in CLASS NOTES (pp 64-65) for Topic # 10 are very important -- esp. those noted in the "Top 10" items below. - For Ocean Circulation, the question that will be asked will be related to how ocean circulation fits into either the figure on the bottom of p 65 or the figure on the bottom of p 67 in Class Notes.
-Both of these figures relate to Poleward heat transport necessary to balance out the surplus and deficit regions of energy.
+In addition, the figures discussed in class related to the Radiation Balance ==> the General Circulation of the Atmosphere that are in CLASS NOTES (pp 64-65) for Topic # 12 are very important -- esp. those noted in the "Top 10" items below. - For Ocean Circulation, see the points emphasized in the lectures on Topic #12 especially the figure in the middle of Class Notes p 66 on Poleward heat transport. - In Chapter 15 in SGC focus on the first part that deals with climate changes of the past, pp 295-301. - For Topic #13 Natural Climatic Forcing, review astronomical forcing, solar forcing, and the climatic effect of volcanism as addressed in the Topic #12 classes, the corresponding Class Notes pages, and in Self Test and RQ-6.
+These 3 topics are also covered in Lesson 2 of the I-1 Climate Science Basics Tutorial.